 EPA Region 4 provides the pre-designated OSC (See Annex B) for pollution response in the Inland zone.
 All reported discharges or releases, or a substantial threat of such discharges or releases of oil or hazardous substances, pollutants or contaminants originating within the Inland Zone requires an EPA OSC to evaluate the situation with respect to a potential federal response.
 EPA Region 4 is bordered by EPA Region 3, EPA Region 5, EPA Region 6, and EPA Region 7.
 Responsibilities regarding responses to incidents along inland waterways between these EPA Regions are delineated in formal MOUs.
-These MOUs are provided in Annex A of this Plan. https://r4.ercloud.org/r4rrt/wp-content/uploads/2018/05/Annex-A-Jurisdictional-Response-Boundaries.pdf
+These MOUs are provided in Annex A of this Plan and can be found under the "RCP/ACP Main" drop down menu on the Region 4 RRT website.

-B) Coastal Zone Boundary Designations
+1.3.2 Coastal Zone Boundary Designations

 The cognizant USCG COTP is the pre-designated OSC for pollution response in the Coastal zone.
 All discharges or releases, or a substantial threat of such discharges or releases of oil or hazardous substances originating within the Coastal Zone are the responsibility of the USCG OSC.

-The Coastal zone boundary description for the USCG OSCs located within Region 4 can be alsobe found in Annex A and is illustrated in the Region 4 Phone Duty Web-mapping application,whichcanbeaccessedhttps://epa.maps.arcgis.com/apps/View/index.html?appid=242cab6cedfe4d3cbf0b5029c1146657
+The Coastal zone boundary description for the USCG OSCs located within Region 4 can be also be found in Annex A and is illustrated in the Region 4 Phone Duty Web-mapping application, which can be accessed at: https://epa.maps.arcgis.com/apps/View/index.html?appid=242cab6cedfe4d3cbf0b5029c1146657.